 - Staff Development

-The School Readiness nurse’s purpose is to promote lifelong health, and/or facilitate early identification and treatment of health problems in children from birth to five years and their families within the district’s boundaries.
-The programs overall goal is that children are healthy and ready to learn upon entering school.
+The School Readiness Nurse’s purpose is to promote lifelong health, and/or facilitate early identification and treatment of health problems in children from birth to five years old and their families within the District’s boundaries.
+The program’s overall goal is for children to be healthy and ready to learn upon entering school.
 The District provides the following:

 - Resources and Referrals